Lower Bounds for Electrical Reduction on Surfaces

-Formally, a \EMPH{closed curve} in a surface $M$ is a continuous map $\gamma \colon S^1 \to M$.
+A \EMPH{surface} is a 2-manifold with or without punctures.
+Formally, a \EMPH{closed curve} in a surface $\Sigma$ is a continuous map $\gamma \colon S^1 \to \Sigma$.
 A~closed curve is \EMPH{simple} if it is injective.
-A \EMPH{multicurve} is an collection of one or more disjoint closed curves.
-We consider only \emph{generic} closed curves and multicurves, which are injective except at a finite number of (self-)intersections, each of which is a transverse double point.
-A multicurve is \emph{connected} if its image in the surface is connected; we consider only connected multicurves in this paper.
-The image of any (non-simple, connected) multicurve has a natural structure as a 4-regular map, whose \EMPH{vertices} are the self-intersection points of the curve, \EMPH{edges} are maximal subpaths between vertices, and \EMPH{faces} are components of the complement of the curve in the surface.
+A \EMPH{multicurve} is a collection of one or more closed curves.
+We consider only \emph{generic} multicurves, which are injective except at a finite number of (self-)intersections, each of which is a transverse double point.
+A multicurve is \EMPH{connected} if its image in the surface is connected.
+The image of any (non-simple) multicurve has a natural structure as a 4-regular map, whose \EMPH{vertices} are the self-intersection points of the curves, \EMPH{edges} are maximal subpaths between vertices, and \EMPH{faces} are components of the complement of the curves in the surface.
 We do not distinguish between multicurves whose images are combinatorially equivalent maps.

-The \EMPH{medial graph $G^\times$} of a plane graph $G$ is another plane graph whose vertices correspond to the edges of $G$, and two vertices of $G^\times$ are connected by an edge if the corresponding edges in~$G$ are consecutive in cyclic order around some vertex, or equivalently, around some face in~$G$.
+The \EMPH{medial graph $G^\times$} of an embedded graph $G$ is another embedded graph whose vertices correspond to the edges of $G$, and two vertices of $G^\times$ are connected by an edge if the corresponding edges in~$G$ are consecutive in cyclic order around some vertex, or equivalently, around some face in~$G$.
 Every vertex in every medial graph has degree $4$; thus, every medial graph is the image of a multicurve.
-Conversely, the image of every non-simple multicurve on the sphere is the medial graph of some plane graph.
-We call a plane graph $G$ \EMPH{unicursal} if its medial graph $G^\times$ is the image of a single closed curve.
+Conversely, image of a non-simple multicuvre is the medial graph of some surface-embedded graph if the faces of the multicurve can be two-colored; in particular, when the surface is a sphere, the image of every non-simple multicurve is the medial graph of some plane graph.
+We call an embedded graph $G$ \EMPH{unicursal} if its medial graph $G^\times$ is the image of a single closed curve.

-\EMPH{Smoothing} a multicurve $\gamma$ at a vertex $x$ replaces the intersection of $\gamma$ with a small neighborhood of $x$ with two disjoint simple paths, so that the result is another 4-regular plane graph.
+\EMPH{Smoothing} a multicurve $\gamma$ at a vertex $x$ replaces the intersection of $\gamma$ with a small neighborhood of $x$ with two disjoint simple paths, so that the result is another 4-regular embedded graph.
 There are two possible smoothings at each vertex.
 More generally, a \EMPH{smoothing} of $\gamma$ is any multicurve obtained by smoothing a subset of its vertices.
-For any plane graph $G$, the smoothings of the medial graph $G^\times$ are precisely the medial graphs of minors of $G$.
+For any embedded graph $G$, the smoothings of the medial graph $G^\times$ are precisely the medial graphs of minors of $G$.

-\subsection{Local Moves}
+\subsection{Local moves}